cometbft/cometbft/docs/architecture/adr-104-out-of-band-state-sync.md

 2. Introduce a CLI command that can explicitly tell the application to create a snapshot export, in case operators decide not to generate periodical exports.
 3. Extract a snapshot from the exported format.
-4. Alter existing ABCI calls to signal to the application that we want to create a snapshot export periodically.
+4. Potentially alter existing ABCI calls to signal to the application that we want to create a snapshot export periodically.
 5. Allow reading a snaphsot from a compressed format into CometBFT and offer it to the application via the existing `OfferSnapshot` ABCI call.